Deed Poll Glossary of Terms:

 Navigating the legalities of a name change can feel overwhelming due to the specific terminology used by the courts and government agencies.
-This glossary defines the most common terms you will encounter when using a Deed Poll in the UK.
+Whether you are preparing an Adult Deed Poll, changing a child’s name, or updating your passport after marriage or divorce, understanding the language used in official guidance is essential.

 Quick Tip

 Most people only ever need an Unenrolled Deed Poll.
 If you are told you need an "Enrolled" version, check our definition below to understand why this is rarely necessary and potentially a privacy risk.
+Do I Need to Enrol My Deed Poll?
+(Full Guide) .

 Common Terms